xtivia/speedray-cli/README.md

 the local `@speedray/cli` from the project which was fetched remotely from npm.
 `npm link @speedray/cli` symlinks the global `@speedray/cli` package to the local `@speedray/cli` package.
 Now the `angular-cli` you cloned before is in three places:
-The folder you cloned it into, npm's folder where it stores global packages and the Angular CLI project you just created.
+The folder you cloned it into, npm's folder where it stores global packages and the Speedray CLI project you just created.

 You can also use `ng new foo --link-cli` to automatically link the `@speedray/cli` package.